 In the Filter pane on the left, you can filter the view of events according to Organizational Unit, account, entity, ruleset, event severity, and other parameters.
 You can also choose to show or hide excluded findings.

 You can search for specific events in the search box.
 You can search for specific text in the Cloud Account, Rule, Entity, and Entity Type fields.

 You can sort the view of events according to any of the displayed columns.

 Click on an event in the list to see more detail.
 This shows the specific rule that failed (for Compliance events) or query (for Magellan).

-Note: if you clone a bundle, and run an assessment with it, you will see findings for it that may appear to be duplicates of the findings for the original bundle (same rule, entity).
+Note: if you clone a ruleset, and run an assessment with it, you will see findings for it that may appear to be duplicates of the findings for the original ruleset (same rule, entity).
 You can use exclusions to hide the duplicate findings (see below).

 From the Alerts view, you can perform these actions on events:

 - add comments to an event (these are visible to all viewers).

 - assign an event to a (Dome9) user, for further action (such as remedial actions)